-You may already have an advisor and you’re preparing to go into your next meeting with them.
-Let’s take a look at some important questions to be checking in with your advisor about.
+You may already have an adviser and you’re preparing to go into your next meeting with them.
+Let’s take a look at some important questions to be checking in with your adviser about.

 You probably get monthly statements, but it’s usually a lot of data without much context behind it.
-You can check in with your advisor quarterly to discuss your investments and the state of the market, and if they recommend making any changes.
+You can check in with your adviser quarterly to discuss your investments and the state of the market and if they recommend making any changes.
 These conversations can happen more or less frequently depending on your risk and how active an investor you are.

-Your financial plan will need to change over time, so it’s a good idea to ask your advisor every year if there’s anything your plan is missing.
+Your financial plan will change over time, so it’s a good idea to ask your adviser every year if there’s anything your plan is missing.
 For example, maybe you don’t have enough of an emergency fund or you’re planning to have children but haven’t started factoring a child into your financial plan.
-Your advisor will work with you to integrate these aspects.
+Your adviser will work with you to integrate these aspects.

 Your portfolio may be performing at a rate you’re happy with, but are you on track for retirement?
 This needs to be part of the conversation every year.
 If you’re lucky, you’ll be ahead of the game.

-Questions to Ask Yourself Before Switching Financial Advisors
+Questions to Ask Yourself Before Switching Financial Advisers

-Not every investor and advisor will be the perfect match, and there may come a time when you need to find someone else.
-Before you break it off with your advisor, take some time to ask yourself honest questions.
+Not every investor and adviser will be the perfect match, and there may come a time when you need to find someone else.
+Before you break it off with your adviser, take some time to ask yourself honest questions.

-A lot of people don’t need an advisor and can manage their investments on their own, especially if they go into passive investments that don’t require any checking in.
+A lot of people don’t need an adviser and can manage their investments on their own, especially if they go into passive investments that require less checking in.

-2) Am I Happy with the Performance of my Advisor?
+Am I Happy with the Performance of my Adviser?

-You need to be honest with yourself about why you’re even considering switching advisors.
-Maybe you need more communication or advisement.
+You need to be honest with yourself about why you’re considering switching advisers.
+Maybe you need more communication or advice.
 Have you tried addressing these problems head-on?
-Sometimes issues are worth fixing, but if your performance isn’t meeting your expectations and it’s costing you a lot of money, it may be time to move on.
-Yes, you took out a credit builder loan with a platform like MoneyLion when you had a difficult month at work, but that’s not a problem—in fact, it’s a good idea.
-Moving forward is easier when you address only the most serious concerns instead of worrying about small things that are easy to pay off or reconcile.
+Sometimes issues are worth fixing, but if your performance isn’t meeting your expectations and it’s costing you money, it may be time to move on.

-At the end of the day, you need to be comfortable with your financial advisor and genuinely trust them.
-They need to almost feel like a trusted friend that you can turn to when you have a question and know you can be honest with them.
-Investing your money through an advisor is a delicate balance between using your head and understanding your gut.
+At the end of the day, you need to be comfortable with your financial adviser and genuinely trust them.
+They should feel like a trusted friend that you can turn to when you have a question and know you can be honest with them.
+Investing your money through an adviser is a delicate balance between using your head and understanding your gut.